How to Make Architecture Marketing Work: 8 Proven Strategies

 Do Architects Even Need Digital Marketing?

 Renowned firms also have formidable legacies whose reputations precede them, so their reluctance to venture into any marketing efforts that influence brand identity is understandable.
 However, the architecture industry is changing.
 Clients and employees are increasingly Millennials, who have different perspectives and seek ideological alignment with companies.
-And the proliferation of technology has turned websites and social media profiles into impressive and persuasive first impressions.
+And the proliferation of technology has turned websites and social media platforms into impressive and persuasive first impressions.

 Going from anticompetitive to having to win new projects and tenders has marked one of the most significant shifts in the industry in the twentieth century.
 Because architecture today isn’t typically built on repeat business from the same client, and older architects don’t always understand the complexities of the marketing tools available, misconceptions still exist on how strategic marketing for architecture firms can bring in new business.